 Most of the main roads are quite narrow, being barely wide for buses to pass in each direction.
 The island is served by an extensive and very frequent daytime bus service, so there is forever a bus just ahead wherever you are driving, and the buses have a habit of stopping very frequently on the road because bus laybys are rare.
 Passing the bus is rarely a safe option, therefore you will be incessantly held up every time the bus stops.
 Beware of oncoming traffic which insists on passing a stopped bus, brake early to avoid a head-on crash.

-The registration of new motor vehicles is restricted by very high taxation to control explosive demand which would otherwise have the potential to over-saturate the roadspace available.
 Because of this the vehicle stock is a mixture: many newer cars, but a large number of used imports, and a sizeable proportion of older vehicles, many dating to the 1950s.
 Similarly, many buses are quite old, as are many of the lorries.
-Some older vehicles appear to be of questionable roadworthiness.
+Some older vehicles appear to be of questionable road-worthiness.

-Speed is measured in km/h.
-Signage follows the ISO (European) standard, and all numbers are shown in European digits.
 There has been significant improvement in signage in recent years.
 Not long ago location of the speed limit signs was rather haphazard, typically a single sign at any random location in the centre of a village, or located where town boundaries formerly were 50 years previously.
-However, the author of this article gave a series of recommendations to the Mauritius Government and these have been acted upon.
 Mauritius now has an excellent speed limit signage system; all residential areas now have a limit of 40 km/h, and the highest limit is on some sections of the two motorways at 110 km/h.

 Most signals are now the much brighter LED type, which can be seen better in bright daylight.